-- For fixed-rate pools, we will distribute one month's interest at the fixed pass-through rate specified in the prospectus supplement.
-(For fixed-rate pools with reperforming modified step rate loans, we will distribute one month's interest at the then-applicable fixed pass-through rate.
-The initial fixed pass-through rate is specified in the prospectus supplement.) - For adjustable-rate pools, we will distribute one month's interest at a variable pass-through rate (based on the rates of interest accruing on the underlying mortgage loans), which we refer to as the pool accrual rate.
-The initial pool accrual rate is specified in the prospectus supplement.
+- For fixed-rate pools, we will distribute one month's interest at the fixed pass-through rate specified in the prospectus supplement under the heading "Weighted Average Net Interest Rate." - For adjustable-rate pools, we will distribute one month's interest at a variable pass-through rate (based on the rates of interest accruing on the underlying mortgage loans), which we refer to as the pool accrual rate.
+The initial pool accrual rate is specified in the prospectus supplement under the heading "Weighted Average Net Interest Rate."